Expensify/App/help/chat.md

 #### Start a private 1-on-1 chat
 You cannot add more people to a private chat.
 If you wish to add more people to the conversation later, you’ll need to create a group chat.

+To start a private 1-on-1 chat:
 1. Press the + button in the menu and select **Start Chat**.
 2. Enter the name, email, or phone number of the person you want to chat with and select their name to start a new chat.

 #### Start a group chat
+To start a group chat:
 1. Press the + button in the menu and select **Start Chat**.
 2. Enter the name, email, or phone number of the person you want to chat with and select **Add to group**.
 Repeat this step until all desired participants are added.
 Group participants are listed with a green checkmark.
 3. Press **Next** (or **Create chat** if you add only one person to the group).